alexanderlarsen/Saneject/README.md

 Unity lists fields from generated partials last, which would push every interface backing field to the bottom of the Inspector.

 A custom Inspector `MonoBehaviourInspector` reorders them so each backing field appears directly beneath its corresponding interface field, preserving the intended layout.

 It also handles drawing of `[ReadOnly]` and `[Inject]` collections (lists and arrays) to remove editing capabilities from the collections, which Unity’s `PropertyDrawer` system does not support natively.

+> ⚠️ **Custom Inspector Override**
-> ⚠️ `MonoBehaviourInspector` overrides the inspector for all `MonoBehaviour` types, which may interfere with your own custom inspectors.
-If that’s an issue, you can safely delete it and instead call `SanejectInspectorUtils.DrawAllSerializedFields(SerializedObject, Object)` inside your own inspector or use the other utility methods in `SanejectInspectorUtils` individually for a more granular implementation.
+> `MonoBehaviourInspector` overrides the inspector for all `MonoBehaviour` types to provide proper layout and read-only handling of injected and serialized interface fields.
+This is critical for intended UX, but may interfere with your own custom inspectors.
+If needed, you can safely delete it and instead call `SanejectInspectorUtils.DrawAllSerializedFields(SerializedObject, Object)` inside your own inspector, or use the utility methods individually for full control and granular integration.

 ### Interface Proxy Object